You asked, we listened. Follower question of the week.

 Q: I’m a latke lover and it’s Hanukkah, what are the chances I can still indulge?

 A: You can!
 Traditionally prepared, potato latkes are not exactly the most ideal appetizer for one night, nonetheless for eight.
-But, in true F-Factor fashion, we want you honoring your faith, just as much as you honor your diet.
+But, in true F-Factor fashion, we want you honoring your faith, just as much as you honor your intentions to look and feel your best.
 With a little recipe rehab, we’ve slimed down your traditional latke recipes so that whether you’re following Step 1, or Step 2, the only guilt you’ll feel indulging in the Festival of Lights this year is the inevitable dose from your Jewish elders.
 And as a bonus, we’ve got the skinny on a homemade applesauce recipe for you too.
 Read on…

 NOT A JEW?

 Whether you spin the dreidel come December, or not, this is still for you.
-Despite the common association with the Jewish holiday of Hanukkah, potato latkes—otherwise known as potato pancakes—are actually part of many European, middle eastern and Asian cuisines and traditions.
+Despite the common association with the Jewish holiday of Hanukkah, potato latkes—otherwise known as potato pancakes—are part of many European, middle eastern and Asian cuisines and traditions.
 If you’re from the UK, you may know them as potato cakes, and if you’re Irish, they’re known as boxty to you.
-Korean people know them gamja-jeon, the Sweeds, raggmunkar and in Iranian cuisine, they’re kuku sib zamini.
-Regardless of what they’re known as to you or where they’re from, when a food involves shredded potatoes being fried in oil, the calories definitely add up, so listen up.
+People from Korean know them as gamja-jeon, the Sweeds, raggmunkar and in Iranian cuisine, they’re kuku sib zamini.
+Regardless of what they’re known as to you or where they’re from, when a food involves shredded potatoes being fried in oil, the calories can add up quickly, so listen up.

 SO WHAT ARE WE WORKING WITH?